Knowledge & FAQ

 -

-After the initial filling, only evaporation needs to be replenished.
+After filling once, only any evaporation needs to be equalised.
 Due to the possible water fluctuations of up to 20 cm, even this measure is rarely necessary.
-The rinsing water from the biofilm harvest is ideal as irrigation water for the garden and is therefore not wasted.
+The rinsing water from the biofilm harvesting system is ideal as irrigation water for the garden and is therefore not lost.

 ECOLOGICAL